 Obviously, your specific responsibilities in any government job are dependent on that job.
 However, you can expect many government jobs to focus on auditing, financial reporting, and investigative accounting.

 CPAs can find work as educators in major universities as well as business and community colleges.
 In this type of role, you’d likely teach classes related to taxation, auditing, cost and managerial accounting, and business ethics.
 As part of such a role, you may also spend time writing books and articles on topics that are relevant to the CPA license.

 Clearly, the CPA license provides you with choices.
-So, if you’re thinking about pursuing the certification, then you should start by learning more about the CPA process.
-To become a CPA, you must do the following:
+So, if you’re thinking about pursuing the certification, then you should start by learning more about the CPA process and how to become a CPA.
+Basically, to become a CPA, you must do the following:

 Unlike other professional certifications and licenses, you won’t find a single administrative body that oversees the CPA title.
 Rather, each U.S. state and jurisdiction sets its own requirements for the CPA license.
 More specifically, the state board of accountancy leads the charge.
 However, the CPA requirements tend to be similar across these state boards.

 So, to begin the CPA certification process, you must investigate the specific qualifications for your state or jurisdiction.
 While there are commonalities among the state CPA requirements, there are also plenty of subtle differences.

 What’s more, you can earn your CPA license in more than one state.
 CPAs are like attorneys and teachers in that they can practice in more than one state thanks to reciprocity laws.

 To earn your CPA license, you must accumulate a great deal of accounting knowledge.
 In other words, you need to meet state-designated education standards.